fadli0029/ModelsimFix/README.md

 ./vsim
 ```

 You will see a bunch of `fontconfig` errors.
-I am aware of that, but notice that modelsim launches perfectly.
-If you know how to avoid this fontconfig errors, let me know!
+I am aware of that, but notice that modelsim launches perfectly (If you know how to avoid this fontconfig errors, let me know!).
+And don't worry because when you launched it from the Quartus software via "run simulation", you shouldn't see this error.

 ### Citations: